tanmaychavan14/AI-Trip-Planner/README.md

 ## Description

-AI Travel Planner is a travel planning application designed to help users create personalized itineraries.
+Navigo is a travel planning application designed to help users create personalized itineraries.
 By leveraging AI, it suggests hotel and activity options based on the users' preferences to simplify their travel planning experience.

 ## Features